We're Your Chimney and Fireplace Partner!

 Chimney Liners

-Chimney liner installation is usually a one-day project for Butler Chimneys.
+Chimney liner installation is normally a one-day project for Butler Chimneys.
 Flue tiles inside the chimney are broken out.
 The stainless liner for chimneys is lowered from the cap, and attached to the fireplace piping.

-This symptom usually appears when an appliance(s) – such as a furnace or water heater – vents into the chimney.
+This indicator usually appears when an appliance(s) – such as a furnace or water heater – vents into the chimney.
 If flue tiles are cracked or damaged, moisture and gases from the appliance(s) can escape into the chimney cavity.
 They slowly eat away the chimney’s masonry.
 Efflorescence appears outside as bricks and mortar deteriorate.

 BethesdaBig BendBrookfield